2infinity-gh/electrum-gxx/docs/masternodes.md

 ### Delegate Key

 A masternode requires a "delegate" key, which is known to both Dash Electrum and your masternode.
-Your masternode will use this key to sign messages, and the DASH network will know that you authorized it to.
+Your masternode will use this key to sign messages, and the GXX network will know that you authorized it to.

 A delegate key can either be one of your Dash Electrum keys, or an imported key.
 Either way, your masternode and Dash Electrum will both need to know the private key.
 (See *Importing Masternode.conf* below.)

-To use one of your Dash Electrum keys as a delegate key, put its address in the `Masternode DASH Address` field of the `View Masternode` tab.
+To use one of your Dash Electrum keys as a delegate key, put its address in the `Masternode GXX Address` field of the `View Masternode` tab.

 ### IP Address and Protocol Version